itsDustin/rubocop-ci/README.md

 You can also use `bundle exec rake rubocop:auto_correct` to fix most of the issues automatically.
 Please double check the results before committing!

-If your project needs relaxed settings, you can generate a `.rubocop_todo.yml` file using `bundle exec rubocop AUTOGEN=1`.
+If your project needs relaxed settings, you can generate a `.rubocop_todo.yml` file using `bundle exec rake rubocop AUTOGEN=1`.

 ## Installation